saidaspen/curatedrust/README.md

 Some of the days, there are extra material.
 This is for material that is either not free, material that does not add anything new
 , or only elaborated on previously covered topics.

-## Week 1: Introduction and orientation
+## Week 1: Introduction and getting started
 This is our introduction to Rust.
 We will be watching a lot of video and we will be doing a bit of reading.
 Some smaller exercises will also pop up during this week.